NadeemSamaali/LinearAlgebraSoftware/README.md

 # LinearSpace
-LinearSpace is a console based software serving as a tool to perform various matrix and vector operations.
+LinearSpace is a console based software serving as a tool to perform various matrix, vector operations, and more features to come.

 ### Linspace.py